Microwaves, cars, phones, computers, food, and trains – what do these all have in common?

 What is Slow Tech?

 Slow tech differs from a digital detox in that it does not require a complete ban on everything with a battery.
-Instead, it is making less use of tech, as opposed to a full digital detox which is, as you would expect, no tech at all.
+Instead, it reduces our interactions with technology, as opposed to a full digital detox which is, as you would expect, no technology at all.

 The slow tech movement

-The intent is to control the effects of excessive use of technology on our lives.
-Social media, cell phones, movies, ads, the constant influx of emails and instant messages can, if left unchecked, suck us into an almost trancelike state.
+The intent is to control the effects of excessive use of addictive technology advancements on our lives.
+Social media, cell phones, movies, ads, and the constant influx of emails and instant messages can, if left unchecked, suck us into an almost trancelike state.

 (Those of us with teenagers can vouch for the zombie-like effect of smartphones, which somehow manage to render our offspring deaf and wholly unresponsive to everything except certain foods and the speed of the internet.)

 The slow tech movement is part of the slow movement, which is a cultural shift toward slowing the pace of life (slow food is also part of this movement).